pixie-io/docs.px.dev/content/en/about-pixie/05-faq.md

 #### How do I delete a cluster?

 The UI does not currently support deleting clusters.
 If you’d like to rename your cluster, you can redeploy Pixie with the cluster name flag.
-SEe the [install guides](/installing-pixie/install-schemes/) for specific instructions.
+See the [install guides](/installing-pixie/install-schemes/) for specific instructions.

 ## Troubleshooting